 - Texas ranks fifth among states in the total economic impact of academic health centers.
 These centers serve as major employers in their communities and impact 210,000 jobs.
 Many of these are filled by highly educated and skilled workers at higher salary levels.

-- Academic health centers have a major financial impact in every region they are located: Houston, Dallas, Bryan/College Station, Temple, Lubbock, El Paso, Fort Worth, and Tyler.
+- Academic health centers have a major financial impact in every region they are located: Houston, Dallas, Bryan/College Station, Temple, Lubbock, El Paso, San Antonio, Fort Worth, and Tyler.

 Improve rural access to care

 Physician shortages constitute a special problem in rural areas of the state.
-The continued urbanization of Texas exacerbates this longstanding problem.
-Approximately 12 percent of Texans live in rural counties, yet only 10 percent of primary care physicians practice there.
-In 2011, Texas had 52 primary care physicians per 100,000 population in rural areas versus 72 per 100,000 in urban areas.
-Physician shortages in rural areas not only hinder access to primary and other specialty care but also lead to potential losses in the local economy, difficulties attracting new businesses, and diminished quality of life for residents.
-A number of factors hurt physicians’ ability to open and sustain rural practices, including heavy concentration of Medicare, Medicaid, and uninsured patients; professional isolation; and high debt after medical school.
+The continued urbanization of Texas exacerbates this long-standing problem.
+Approximately 12 percent of Texans live in rural counties, yet only 9 percent of primary care physicians practice there.
+In 2013, Texas had 52.3 primary care physicians per 100,000 population in rural areas versus 73 per 100,000 in urban areas.
+Physician shortages in rural areas not only hinder access to primary and specialty care, but they also serve as impediments to attracting new businesses to those areas, and ultimately lead to diminished quality of life for residents and years of lost productivity.
+A number of factors hurt physicians’ ability to open and sustain rural practices, including heavy concentrations of Medicare, Medicaid, and uninsured patients; professional isolation and lack of health care infrastructure; and high debt after medical school.

-Physician practices in rural Texas contribute to the local economy in three critical ways.
+Physician practices in rural Texas contribute to the local economy in at least four critical ways.